BitKoopLabs/BitKoop/docs/validating.md

 ## 🖥️ Hardware Requirements

 - **Minimum**: 2 vCPU, 2–4 GB RAM
-- **Recommended**: 8+ vCPU, 8–16 GB RAM

-These values account for asyncio.gather-based concurrency, the Fiber framework overhead, and periodic headless Firefox sessions.
-For future multi-browser validation, plan for 8+ vCPU and 8–16 GB RAM.
+These values account for asyncio-based concurrency and the Fiber framework overhead.
+No browser automation is used.

 ---